-The Field Education Office maintains files on organizations that have worked with the seminary before.
-If the Director feels that a site that has already worked with the seminary might be a good fit for the student, the Director will provide information about that site to the student.
+Students can either suggest a potential site and supervisor, or access information about already vetted Field Education sites and supervisors.
+If the Director feels that a site that has already worked with the seminary might be a good fit for the student, the Director will suggest it.
 The Director might provide multiple sites of interest.
-Students can also provide information about a site to the Director, if they have previously explored the organization and are interested.
-Field Education hours can be earned only in placements that are approved by the Field Education Office.
+If a student suggests a potential site and supervisor that have not worked with the seminary before, the site and supervisor must undergo a vetting process, including submitting paperwork and participating in an interview with the Director of Field Education.
+Field Education hours can be earned only in placements and with supervisors that are approved by the Field Education Office.

-4. Site Interviews
+4. Supervisory Interviews

-If a student is interested in a particular site, the Director will facilitate an interview with that site, providing information about the student (the Biographical Sketch) and offering information to the supervisor about how to become a site, if the site is new.
+If a student is interested in a particular site, the Director will facilitate either an interview between the student and the supervisor at the site (if the site is new to the student) or between the supervisor at the site and the Director of Field Education (if the student suggested the site and the it is new to the Field Education program).

 The student-supervisor relationship is of utmost importance.
-The interview can help both parties to discover whether or not the site will be a good fit for the student.
-If the site or the supervisor relationship is not deemed a good fit, the student will proceed to interview with a different site.
-If it is deemed a good fit, the student and supervisor will go on to filling out required paperwork.
+The interview can help both parties to discern whether or not the site or supervisory relationship will be a good fit for the student and their Field Education goals.
+If the site or the supervisory relationship is not deemed a good fit, the Director and student will look for a new potential placement.
+If it is deemed a good fit, the student and supervisor will proceed to filling out required paperwork.

-If a site is deemed a good fit, but does not have a qualified supervisor who can help the student to integrate their theological studies with practical ministry, the Director of Field Education might work with the student to find a suitable supervisor.
-In this case, it may be that the student has two supervisors, one with knowledge of the site and the other with knowledge of the practice of ministry and theology.
+If a site is deemed a good fit, but does not have a qualified supervisor who can help the student to integrate their theological studies with practical ministry, the Director of Field Education can work with the student to find a suitable supervisor.
+IN some cases, it may be that a student has two supervisors, one with knowledge of the site and the other with knowledge of the practice of ministry and theology.
 Alternatively, the Director and student may look for a different site.